 Ann Hemmeke, Vice President and Vice Chair.
 Optometrist

 Ann Hemmeke serves as vice-president of ASM.
 As an optometrist, Ann has ministered to visually impaired people in several countries, and has seen the joy on their faces when receiving an audio version of God’s Word.
 Ann’s desire is for people around the world to experience that same freedom of accessing God’s Word in the most suitable format, to help them grow toward spiritual maturity.
 Ann and her husband, Brian, and their two children, live in Zeeland, Michigan where they are involved in a local church.
 Ann also serves on the Board of Trustees at Zeeland Christian School.

-Tom serves as Secretary of the ASM Board of Directors.
-He became involved with ASM because of a desire to help make the word of God available to the large number of people around the world who cannot read.
-He has cross-cultural ministry experience, having served as a missionary in Norway from 1990 to 2000.
+Tom first became involved with ASM because of a desire to help make the Word of God available to the large number of people around the world who cannot read.
+His background includes cross-cultural ministry experience, having served as a missionary in Norway from 1990 to 2000.
 Since 2001, Tom has been one of the pastors of First Baptist Church in Zeeland, Michigan with responsibilities related to teaching, missions and church administration.
 He and his wife, Kristi, have three grown children.